curvedinf/RazorNetcode/readme.md

 # Razor's Objective

-The main problem that is difficult to solve in network state synchronization (NSS) is how to account for the race conditions induced by the latency inherent in sending packets over the internet.
+The main problem that is difficult to solve in network state synchronization is how to account for the race conditions induced by the latency inherent in sending packets over the internet.

 The second and related problem is after you have received new information